PecanProject/pecan/workflows/ncc-statewide/README.md

   seasons receives two independent draws and an effective annual probability of `1-(1-p)^2`.
 Compost is more naturally a per parcel-year decision; this is open.
 - A crop cycle with no matched phenology row gets no anchor and is dropped with a count reported at run time.
-About 70% of crop cycles carry a matched row.
+Against the gap-filled LandIQ table this is about 99% of cycles.
 - `mslsp_50PCGI` resolves leaf-on well for deciduous orchards but not for vineyards or citrus.
 Measured 2020 interquartile ranges are 11 days for almond against 89 for vineyard and 77 for citrus, and the vineyard figure is from observed rather than filled